 True Friendship (RXY-TBS-WGG)

 Arguably just as frustrating as water levels, escort missions have gotten a pretty bad reputation in video games for being annoying.
 However, Gabi’s course True Friendship provides a unique experience that explores unconventional uses for SMM2’s enemy AI.
-Play as Mario, you’re tasked with solving simple puzzles in order for you and your new companion, a giant red Koopa, to progress through the course’s many obstacles.
+Playing as Mario involves solving simple puzzles for you and your new companion, a giant red Koopa, to progress through the course’s many obstacles.

 Welcome Neo – Blue or Red Pill?
 (TRV-52Q-2SG)

-Fans of The Matrix or really anyone who spends enough time looking at memes will recognize the iconic “blue or red pill?” dilemma presented to Keanu Reeves’ character in the 1999 film.
+Fans of The Matrix or really anyone who spends enough time looking at memes will recognize the iconic “blue or red pill?” dilemma presented to Keanu Reeves’ character in the 1999 film present here as well.
 Mario_Lab’s course Welcome Neo is a reimagining of this scene using SMM2’s tools, presenting the player with the option to enter either a blue or red pipe.
 While each pipe leads to a similar-looking environment, the obstacles and enemies you’ll encounter are completely different, with both paths offering a high degree of difficulty.

 Mario's Heist (HNK-8BM-HYG)